 “Whether you think you can, or you think you can’t – you’re right.”

 Beliefs are possibly the biggest driver behind why you do what you do.
-What you say, either to yourself or out loud has a powerful impact over your ability to take action.
+What you say, either to yourself or out loud has a powerful impact over every minute of every day including your ability to take action.

 If you continually tell yourself “I can’t lose weight”, you will act in accordance with this belief.
 It will shut down your drive and motivation to take action.